National Tobacco Campaign

 The National Tobacco Campaign aims to reduce smoking rates in Australia.
 It is part of our National Tobacco Strategy.

-What is the National Tobacco Campaign?
+About the National Tobacco Campaign

 The National Tobacco Campaign is one of Health's longest running public health campaigns.
 It launched in June 1997 and aims to reduce smoking rates in Australia.
 Within 5 years adult smoking had reduced by 3.7%.